Important awareness about Online dating in Toronto

 - Sometimes people get online, make fake accounts and ask for money.
 These money requests are usually on compassionate grounds such as a parent being unwell or a similar reason.
 But why would someone ask for money from a person they have just met?
 These should raise red flags.

-- If you encounter suspicious or offensive behaviour, go ahead and report it.
+- If you encounter suspicious or offensive behavior, go ahead and report it.

 - Social online platforms are full of scammers and they are looking for only one thing, which is money.
 Scammers will try to extract money from you in the following ways: